saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 pprint.pprint(version_info)
 ```

 Here, we pass the `eapi_param` to `pyeapi.client.Node()`.
-As a result, the `eapi` object represents a single device that we can exchange eAPI messages with.
+As a result, the `eapi` Node object provides us with an instance to communicate with the device.

 After having done this, we call the `run_commands` method, which enables us to send a list of commands to the device.
 The output is stored in `version_info` and finally, we print that to screen.